Maine Appalachian Trail Club

 While paid positions require experienced candidates, many of the trail crew volunteer positions are short term in nature and can provide a tremendous outdoor experience and build skills for future jobs.

 Projects focus on rebuilding and restoring heavily impacted sections of the Appalachian Trail.
 Work in includes: building stone steps, waterbars and retaining walls to repair the Appalachian Trail.
-More detailed info about the work and benefits on our website.
+Persons of age 18 or older – of all backgrounds – are welcome.
+Enthusiasm, good health, energy and adaptability are vital!

 Room and Board